How Much Does It Cost to Replace a Flat Roof?

 This makes calculating the cost of a roof replacement simple for everyone.

-If you want to learn more, then everything you need to know will be found here.
 So how much does replacing a flat roof cost?

 A flat roof might cost anything from £1,000 - £5,000 on average.
 This appears to be a large range, but it is due to all the elements that influence the flat roof replacement price.

-Other considerations include the size of the house, the experience of the labourer, and the convenience of access to the roof.
-All of this is on top of other factors like scaffolding and so on.
+Considerations include the size of the house, the experience of the labourer, the convenience of access to the roof and the style of flat roof you choose.
+All of this is on top of other factors like the potential need for scaffolding.

 For a single flat garage roof replacement, expect to pay between £700 - £1,000, with a double garage roof costing roughly 50% more.